 The Minnesota Department of Human Services administers an array of programs and services to help Minnesotans meet their basic needs so they can live in dignity and achieve their highest potential.
-Refugees are generally eligible for all programs and services under the same rules as US citizens.
+People with refugee status are generally eligible for all programs and services under the same rules as US citizens.

 With funding from the Office of Refugee Resettlement, The Minnesota Department of Human Services purchases additional services designed to complement mainstream services.
-These services provide supplemental services to refugees to support their resettlement and integration - the initial steps refugees must experience on their road to achieving their highest potential.
+These services provide supplemental services to people with eligible statuses to support their resettlement and integration - the initial steps on their road to achieving their highest potential.
 To do this, the state employs staff to administer Cash and Medical support services.
 This includes both the administration of Refugee Cash and Medical Assistance programs, as well as continued work to improve access to other mainstream cash and health-related programming within the state.
+Pursuant to the US Refugee Program's philosophy of early employment and economic self-sufficiency as quickly as possible, all procured services under this plan operationalize this philosophy.